BootlegYouki/set-2-system/README.md

 ### User Roles & Features

 #### 👨‍💼 Admin Features
-- Dashboard with system overview
+- **Dashboard** with system overview and statistics using animated Odometer counters
-- Room Management
-- Section Management
+- **Room Management** with CRUD operations for classroom management
+- **Section Management** for organizing student groups by grade level
-- Subject Creation (DepEd curriculum-aligned)
+- **Subject Creation** (DepEd curriculum-aligned) with grade level assignments
-- Schedule Assignment
-- Document Request Management
-- Account Creation
+- **Schedule Assignment** with time slot management and conflict detection
+- **Document Request Management** with approval workflow and status tracking
+- **Account Creation** for students, teachers, and administrators

 #### 👨‍🎓 Student Features
-- Grade Viewing
-- Class Schedule
-- Document Requests
-- Notifications
-- Todo List Management
+- **Profile Management** with personal information display
+- **Grade Viewing** with performance tracking and academic status
+- **Class Schedule** with daily and weekly views
+- **Document Requests** with status tracking and submission history
+- **Notifications** with filtering by type (grades, schedule, documents, todo)
+- **Todo List Management** with categories, due dates, completion tracking, and priority levels

 #### 👨‍🏫 Teacher Features
-- Class Schedule
-- Student Management
+- **Class Schedule** with teaching assignments and time management
+- **Student Management** through class selection and student lists
-- Advisory Class Management
+- **Advisory Class Management** with comprehensive student oversight
+- **Class List Views** with detailed student information and grading capabilities

 ## 🔄 Application Flow & Rendering